nics-tw/petsard/doc_site/content/docs/tutorial/use-cases/benchmark-datasets.md

   1. Use `benchmark://` in `filepath` to specify the benchmark dataset
   2. `PETsARD` will automatically download and verify the dataset
   3. Subsequent synthesis and evaluation processes remain the same as with regular data

+For detailed implementation of benchmark datasets, please refer to [Benchmark Dataset Maintenance](docs/developer-guide/benchmark-datasets/) in the Developer Guide.